Vimshottari Dasha Calculator

 Vimshottari Dasha is the default and most widely used dasha system in classical North Indian Vedic astrology and the BPHS tradition.
 Alternative dasha systems exist - Yogini Dasha (36 years), Ashtottari Dasha (108 years), Char Dasha, and others - and are sometimes used as cross-references.
 For a general personal dasha timeline, Vimshottari is the canonical answer.

 Want your full birth chart with D1 and D9 charts, planetary positions, Mangal Dosha analysis, and the same Vimshottari Dasha output embedded?
 Free Kundli Generator computes the complete chart.
+For a one-page snapshot of everything - charts, positions and this dasha summary as a shareable image - build Your Vedic Profile.

 Curious about Saturn’s transit through your Janma Rashi?
 Sade Sati Calculator shows your Shani Sade Sati timeline - Aarambh, Madhya, and Antya phase dates.